-Since March 2017 SEXHUM focused almost exclusively on data gathering by undertaking both participant observations and semi-structured interviews in all of its 4 national settings.
-Overall the project has gathered 75 per cent of its data and the research team is preparing the analysis of the first preliminary findings.
+Since March 2017 SEXHUM has focused almost exclusively on data gathering by undertaking both participant observations and semi-structured interviews in all of its 4 national settings.
+Overall the project has gathered 95 per cent of its data and the research team is analysing them in order to produce its first preliminary findings.

 The SEXHUM research team was able to gather across all of its four national settings the experiences of a great variety of people working in the sex industry, in terms of their ethnicity, area of work, migration, sex-gender identity, class and race.

-Having access to such variety is a great early achievement of the project, which will be able to analyse strategically different experiences of agency and exploitation in relation to sex work and to the impact of anti-trafficking and other humanitarian and social interventions on migrant sex workers’ lives and rights.
+Having access to such variety is a great early achievement of the project, which was able to analyse strategically different experiences of agency and exploitation in relation to sex work and to the impact of anti-trafficking and other humanitarian and social interventions on migrant sex workers’ lives and rights.

 We expect the analysis of the data gathered by the project to advance the study of agency by contextualizing it within the material, socio-economic and cultural dimensions within which it emerges and evolves in relation to transforming circumstances in the lives of migrants.